 We see this ALL the time with tests we run, and it caused us to refine our process.
 Here’s how it works now:

 2. Segment the concluded test data into mobile and desktop and analyze each separately

-3. From the findings, run a test to mobile-only traffic and another to desktop.
-See how to do that here.
+3. From the findings, run a test to mobile-only traffic and another to the desktop.
+Check our CRO blueprint here…

 This has literally 10x’d our success for our clients.
 We have an almost 100% success rate on all our tests now by segmenting the data and running separate tests to each device.
 Refining the process like this reveals far more valuable data.